kkuba91/Blackpill-STM32F411CEU6/W5500_ModbusF3/README.md

 All tasks run in the same priority without any data synchronization method.

 ## TCP SERVER
-To check, how wiznet chip works as TCP server, there is written own loopback methon inside `SpiStartTask`.
+To check, how wiznet chip works as TCP server, there is written own loopback method inside `SpiStartTask`.
-Especially connection abort procedure inside is impostant.
+Especially, a connection abort procedure inside - it is impostant.
 The procedure shown in snippet below:

  ```c
 ...